DLRoux2o20/Library/README.md

 2. Margin: auto; only works on elements with a display value of block.

 3. Use "submit" as the event value of an event listener instead of "click", since you can press enter to submit the form.
 Use the event listener on the form element, not the submit button.

+4. Use autocomplete="of" attribute for inputs to disable them from showing popups when clicked to autocomplete the input.